-Crowned lemurs weigh, on average, about 3.4 pounds (1.7 kg), making them the smallest members of the Eulemur genus which also includes mongoose lemurs and blue-eyed black lemurs.
+Crowned lemurs weigh, on average, 2.1 - 2.5 lbs (1.1 - 1.3 kg), making them the smallest members of the Eulemur genus that also includes mongoose lemurs and blue-eyed black lemurs.

 Crowned lemurs are noticeably sexually dichromatic and the males and females of this species show different fur patterns.
 Female crowned lemurs are predominantly gray with an orange "crown" on their foreheads, whereas males are a much darker reddish-brown with a black and orange crown.

 Although the diet of wild crowned lemurs varies with the seasons, it contains a high percentage of fruit with relatively few leaves.
 During both wet and dry seasons in Madagascar, fruit comprises as much as 80% to 90% of the crowned lemur diet.
 Crowned lemurs often forage in scrubby bushes and short trees, and routinely come to the ground.
 In dry areas, the animals may venture deep into caves in search of water.

 Births at the DLC occur April through mid-June (mid-September through October in Madagascar), with gestation being about 120 to 128 days.
 Births in Madagascar coincide with the start of the rainy season.
 Singletons and twins appear to be equally common.
 Infants are initially carried on the mother’s belly but switch to her back when they are a couple of months old.

 Sexual maturity is estimated to be reached at around 20 months of age.